open62541/open62541/doc/query_language.rst

 An implementation of this Query Language is accomplished with the open source open62541 OPC UA Stack.
 Examples on how to use it can be found here https://github.com/open62541/open62541/blob/master/examples/events

-The open62541 stack provides two functions to generate EventFilters from queries.
-First, a single function to convert a ByteString, holding the Query, into an OPC UA EventFilter:
+The open62541 stack provides the function UA_EventFilter_parse to generate EventFilters from queries.
+Its usage is shown below:

 .. code-block:: c